Ghost-Recon131/FP-a2-s3843790/README.md

 2. ChangePassword.fxml: GUI for employees to change their password

-3. UpdateBooking.fxml: Essentially the same as BookTable but updated with the user's booking

-4. UserHome.fxml: The default home page for employee accounts once they have logged in
+3. UserHome.fxml: The default home page for employee accounts once they have logged in

 ## SQlite table structure
 1. Bookings SQlite Table: Stores information about Bookings made by employee or admin